AwesomePossum212/nametag-plus/.github/README.md

 # Nametag+

 ### WARNING: Currently in beta!
 Expect the possibility of major updates being released in the future.
-All releases going forward should be stable though.
+All releases going forward should be safe and are unlikely to have any major bugs.

 ### Background